Skip to Content

 Instructions

-2. In a large bowl, stir together flour, baking soda, baking powder and sea salt.
-Whisk well.
+2. In a large bowl, stir together the all-purpose flour, brown sugar, baking soda, baking powder, and sea salt.
+Whisk well to combine the ingredients.

-3. In a smaller bowl, mash bananas with a potato masher or fork.
+3. In a smaller bowl, mash the bananas with a potato masher or a fork.

-4. Add oil and eggs to the dry ingredients and mix thoroughly.
+4. Add the canola oil, eggs, and egg whites to the dry ingredients and mix thoroughly.

-5. Mix in the bananas, cinnamon and nutmeg and beat about 1 minute with a hand mixer.
+5. Mix in the bananas, cinnamon, and nutmeg, and beat for about 1 minute with a hand mixer.

 6. Fold in the rolled oats with a large spoon.

-7. Pour batter into the prepared pan and bake until top of loaf is firm to touch, and a toothpick comes out clean, 45 to 55 minutes.
+7. Pour the batter into the prepared pan and bake until the top of the loaf is firm to the touch, and a toothpick comes out clean - about 45 to 55 minutes.

-8. Remove from oven and allow to cool in pan for 5 minutes.
-Flip out and cool on a wire rack for another 10 minutes.
+8. Remove the pan from the oven and allow the WW banana bread to cool in the pan for 5 minutes.
+Remove the bread and cool on a wire rack for another 10 minutes.

-9. Cut down the center in half and then make 8 slices for a total of 16 servings.
+9. To serve, cut through the center of the loaf lengthwise.
+Then make 8 slices crosswise for a total of 16 servings.

 Notes